Simplon - The Passenger Ship Website -

 New Southwold Pier

 In 1987, the Pier was bought by Chris Iredale and work to rebuild it started in 1999 making new legs with the latest piling techniques.
 In 2001, the work was completed with the pier reaching its current length of 623 feet.
 It was named Pier of the Year in 2002 and is Britains only 21st Century Pier.
 In 2005, the Pier was bought by Stephen Bournes and remains a family-run business.
 A variety of different shops, cafes and bars are open along the length of the pier, which is extremely popular.
-The next develpoment phase appears to be the restoration of the 1936 pavilion, partially to provide apartments to let.
+The next development phase appears to be the restoration of the 1936 pavilion, partially to provide apartments to let.

-The new Southwold Pier
+The new Southwold Pier in 2007

 Photo: © Ian Boyle, 23rd October 2007